Advanced Diploma in Legislative Drafting

 With this advanced diploma, you will have gained a unique qualification that will give you a solid foundation in drafting legislation, identifying loopholes and translating policy into law.

-On successful completion of the programme, the participants will have the knowledge required to understand a drafting project and will have practised and honed the skills required for successful management of drafting projects.
-A key aim is to integrate theory and practice.
+On successful completion of the programme, the participants will have the knowledge required to understand a drafting project and will have practised and honed the skills required to participate in the preparation and drafting of legislation.
+A key aim of the course is to integrate theory and practice.

 Who is the course for?

-The course will be suitable for legal practitioners, civil and public servants, consultants, agencies and regulators who require the skill of drafting legislation and regulations.
+The course is suitable for legal practitioners, civil and public servants, consultants, agencies and regulators who require the skill of drafting legislation and regulations.

 Course Content and Delivery

 Delivery is in part–time evening mode through the medium of seminars, workshops and lectures presented by leading experts in the area.
-The programme runs over a period of approximately 17 teaching weeks and is delivered two evenings per week, usually Tuesday and Thursday, from 6 pm to 8 pm, in a small group setting in–person at King’s Inns.
+The programme runs over a period of approximately 15 teaching weeks and is delivered two evenings per week, usually Monday and Wednesday, from 5.30pm–7.30pm, in a small group setting.
+Most classes will take place in–person at King’s Inns with some classes taking place online.

 All class notes are available to read through our Virtual Learning Environment.
 Online tutorials and IT support are available to help students navigate their way through our library and legal resource databases.